 Discusses distribution network from how products enter to final destination, including reliability of distribution systems, distribution centers, ports, etc.

 Distribution channels in Japan have undergone substantial consolidation over the past two decades.
 Channels vary significantly between consumer goods and industrial products.

-Due to limited space and dense urban populations, small retail stores are predominant points of consumer sales.
+Due to limited space and dense urban populations, small retail stores have been and remain predominant points of consumer sales.
 Consequently, retailers often stock only limited stock, and wholesalers are required to deliver small amounts of a product more frequently.

-The Japanese cultural preference for doing business with face-to-face contact, and loyalty or sense of obligation in relationships, maintains this system.
-The costs of this less efficient distribution system are passed on to the consumer in the final price of the product.
+The Japanese cultural preference for doing business face-to-face, and loyalty or sense of obligation in relationships, maintains this system, but the costs of this less efficient distribution system are passed on to the consumer in the final price of the product.
 The growth of suburban “big box” retailers and eCommerce are challenging this model.

 For detailed information on distribution channels for specific products and sectors, please contact the U.S. Embassy Commercial Section.

 For many companies, establishing a direct presence in Japan is the best way to enter the Japanese market.
 However, a more realistic first step for many small or medium-sized U.S. firms is the use of distributors or agents.
 Selecting a representative and negotiating the terms of its agreement requires careful attention.